Recommended releases

 Multiple filters (or queries) can be applied by space delimiting.
 For example,

-the filter string 'description:ctools views' would filter down to modules with
+the filter string 'token requires:views' would filter down to modules with

-"ctools" in the description and "views" within the module's name.
+"token" in the description and "views" in the requires field.
 To pass a

-space within a single query wrap it within double quotes (e.g. 'requires:"chaos
+space within a single query wrap it within double quotes (e.g. 'requires:"meta

 Documentation